larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![On the Default Schema to be Imported To page, the Default Target Schema is set to osticket.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image57.png "Default Schema to be Imported To")

-16. Once the restore is completed, the following screen will appear
+16. Once the restore is completed, the following screen will appear:

     ![On the MySQL Cluster Data Import page, on the Import Progress tab, status shows as import completed.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image58.png "MySQL Cluster Data Import page")